Get Latest Updates About Pharmacy Notes, Books and Many More

 D. In the lysosomes

 Answer is B: Mitochondria are the site of aerobic respiration.
-That is, the production of ATP from pyruvic acid (via glucose) and oxygen.
+That is, the production of ATP from pyruvic acid (via glucose) and oxygen. - Which of the following is NOT an example of connective tissue?

 A. Blood